NedalAlQaisi/Movies-Library/README.md

 - The home page and favorite page have been linked to the server
 ## Project Features
 Movie app that can check the latest movies based on categories.
+Create a post request to save a specific movie to database along.
+Create a get request to get all the data from the database